Marc Colls, x-ray of a marina

 Does Port Tarraco have any weak points?

 At the moment, we’re not a final tourist destination, like Ibiza or Saint-Tropez, for many reasons.
 Perhaps we’ll manage to become one in 20 or 30 years’ time if Spanish policy changes regarding the draught required for large yachts.
-On the coasts of Spain, the government has historically considered a boat measuring more than 24 metres to be a cargo ship, which means it can’t drop anchor at a beach.
+On the coasts of Spain, the government has historically considered a boat measuring more than 24 meters to be a cargo ship, which means it can’t drop anchor at a beach.
 The situation is changing little by little, but limitations are still in place, especially in Catalonia.
 Once we’re on an equal footing with the South of France and Balearic Islands, I think we’ll see a change.

 If these policies should change and Port Tarraco positioned itself as a tourist destination as well, what does it have to attract these seasonal customers?

 To be a tourist destination, it’s not enough to offer good services and infrastructure: Owners of large boats also want to be somewhere they can drop anchor near the beach.
 But, if legislation improves, the Costa Daurada is sufficiently attractive to become a tourist destination: excellent beaches, a wide range of leisure options and so on.
-What’s more, at Port Tarraco, we work continually to offer the best possible services, even though whether boats come here as a destination doesn’t depend on us, but rather on political decisions, on whether the benefits of having large boats here are recognised.
+What’s more, at Port Tarraco, we work continually to offer the best possible services, even though whether boats come here as a destination doesn’t depend on us, but rather on political decisions, on whether the benefits of having large boats here are recognized.

 Everything can be improved.
 What are Port Tarraco’s plans to improve its service standards?

 As far as our immediate plans are concerned, in February, we’re beginning works to improve the marina landscape, to make it greener and more welcoming.
 This is a major investment and we only have to wait for approval from the local council, get the work permits, and get started.
 We have another project in place to put Port Tarraco on the map as a business area and promote the properties we have available.
-In relation to longer term improvements, we’re working with the Tarragona Port Authority on a project to minimise pollution from the commercial port even further.
+In relation to longer term improvements, we’re working with the Tarragona Port Authority on a project to minimize pollution from the commercial port even further.

 What would you say to a captain wondering whether or not to moor at Port Tarraco or another marina?

 That we offer a lot of advantages, and not only because of our facilities and services.
 We have a great location.
 Logistically, they’ll find it easy to connect with the rest of Europe.
-We also have powerful industrial and service networks, which offer many of the supplies any boat needs, from fuel to hydraulic electrovalves, to give an example.
+We also have powerful industrial and service networks, which offer many of the supplies any boat needs, from fuel to hydraulic electro valves, to give an example.

 Also, that it’s a very safe port.
 The area is very quiet.